intuit-archive/heirloom-cookbook/README.md

 # Usage

-# Attributes
+## Attributes

-The following attributes are configurable currently: version, package_name
+The following attributes are configurable currently:

+ * version
+ * package_name

-# Recipes
+## Recipes

-The default recipe installs the heirloom rpm package which contains the heirloom ruby gem and dependant gems.
+The default recipe installs the heirloom rpm package which contains the heirloom ruby gem and dependent gems.

+## LWRP

+### heirloom\_cookbook\_archive

+Manages heirlooms - only supported action is download (the default).

+Example usage:

+    heirloom_cookbook_archive "my-heirloom-name" do
+      id "v1.1.1"
+      output "/tmp/heirloom"
+    end

+All heirloom options are supported - for a full list consult the heirloom documentation:

+    $ heirloom download -h

 # Author